-Although you may not have to become directly involved in providing some types of accommodations to students with disabilities, it is a good idea for faculty to become familiar with the services that GCSC offers through Disability Support Services (DSS).
-The use of any accommodation must be supported by the student's documentation and approved by DSS.
+Although you may not have to become directly involved in providing some types of accommodations to students with disabilities, it is a good idea for faculty to become familiar with the services that GCSC offers through Student Accessibility Resources (SAR).
+The use of any accommodation must be supported by the student's documentation and approved by SAR.
 The following are descriptions of more common accommodations provided by the college, but depending upon a student's situation, other reasonable accommodations may also be considered.

-Disability Support Services (DSS) can provide verification of a disability which may address the legitimacy of absences, but not necessarily excuse it.
-DSS cannot officially excuse absences; the ultimate decision regarding absences and the resulting influence those absences have on grade is at the discretion of the instructor after close examination of the essential course requirements.
+Student Accessibility Resources (SAR) can provide verification of a disability which may address the legitimacy of absences, but not necessarily excuse it.
+SAR cannot officially excuse absences; the ultimate decision regarding absences and the resulting influence those absences have on grade is at the discretion of the instructor after close examination of the essential course requirements.
 Faculty are not required to lower or effect substantial modifications of standards for accommodation purposes.
 Attendance flexibility is not a waiver of attendance policies.
-Please see our "How to" Guide for questions regarding flexible attendance or contact DSS.
+Please see our "How to" Guide for questions regarding flexible attendance or contact SAR.